adelevie/parse-rails-oauth/README.md

 Read up on [OmniAuth](https://github.com/intridea/omniauth).
 It's pretty awesome.

 Add the appropriate strategies and API keys to `config/initializers/omniauth.rb`.
 I've included Dropbox (just use your own API keys).
+Take a look at `app/models/user.rb`.
+The method `User#dropbox_client` shows a simple implementation of using a client library with this project.

 `rails s` and enjoy.